History of the United States Navy: Decline of the Navy (1865–1882)

 After the war, the Navy went into a period of decline.
 In 1864, the Navy had 51,500 men in uniform, and almost 700 ships and about 60 monitor-type coastal ironclads which made the U.S. Navy the second largest in the world after the Royal Navy.
+However, Congress had little interest in maintaining a world-class Navy.
+During the war, it opposed building large, ocean-going ironclads like USS Dunderberg, viewing them as unnecessary for national defense.
+By 1863, anticipating deep post-war budget cuts, the Navy developed a new doctrine.
+Congress favored a peacetime fleet only composed of coastal ironclads and oceangoing “commerce destroyers” inspired by the Confederate commerce raiders.
+Under this doctrine, the ironclads would protect the American coast, while the commerce destroyers (the Contoocook, Guerriere, and Wampanoag-classes) would target enemy merchant shipping, and thus serve as an economic deterrent against European powers considering war.
+However, the commerce destroyers were laid down during war-time shortages of high quality wood, and were built with subpar material that forced them to be decommissioned only after a few years.

+Over the next two decades, the Navy was starved of funding due to a larger national interest in developing the American West and an economic depression.
 By 1880 the Navy only had 48 ships in commission, 6,000 men, and the ships and shore facilities were decrepit but Congress saw no need to spend money to improve them.
 The Navy was unprepared to fight a major maritime war before 1897.

 In 1871, an expedition of five warships commanded by Rear Admiral John Rodgers was sent to Korea to obtain an apology for the murders of several shipwrecked American sailors and secure a treaty to protect shipwrecked foreigners in the future.
 After a small skirmish, Rodgers launched an amphibious assault of approximately 650 men on the forts protecting Seoul.
 Despite the capture of the forts, the Koreans refused to negotiate, and the expedition was forced to leave before the start of typhoon season.
 Nine sailors and six marines received Medals of Honor for their acts of heroism during the Korean campaign; the first for actions in a foreign conflict.

 By the 1870s most of the ironclads from the Civil War were laid up in reserve, leaving the United States virtually without an ironclad fleet.
 When the Virginius Affair first broke out in 1873, a Spanish ironclad happened to be anchored in New York Harbor, leading to the uncomfortable realization on the part of the U.S. Navy that it had no ship capable of defeating such a vessel.
-The Navy hastily issued contracts for the construction of five new ironclads, and accelerated its existing repair program for several more. and the four Amphitrite-class monitors were subsequently built as a result of the Virginius war scare.
-All five vessels would later take part in the Spanish–American War of 1898.
+The Navy hastily issued contracts for the construction of five new ironclads, and accelerated its existing repair program for several more.